mathieueveillard/js-intro/Objects/README.md

 ```

 Objects might refer one to each other up to the root object `{}`, hence the expression **"chain of prototypes"**.

+You should pay attention to the differencies between spreading and prototyping:

+- Spreading is kind of a snapshot, thus it creates no dependency.
+Its action is shallow.
+- Prototyping creates a one-way dependency and works as a chain of prototypes.

 ## Adding behaviour